varffs/c-gent-net/content/sections/2_Media, culture and politics/teaser.md

 I'm interested in the use of media to facilite change, community, intersubjectivity and solidarity.
-I have over ten years’ experience as a media practitioner, including as a senior editor and director at [Novara Media](https://novaramedia.com).
+I have fifteen years’ experience as a media practitioner, including as a senior editor and director at [Novara Media](https://novaramedia.com), and I'm a part of the StreamArtNetwork.